 Joining a group control program

-Each year Local Land Services biosecurity officers coordinate hundreds of group programs using a variety of control methods.
+Each year our biosecurity officers coordinate hundreds of group programs using a variety of control methods.
 Landholders are encouraged to participate through newsletters, field days and other promotions.

 To find out more about group control programs in your area contact your local Local Land Services office.